ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md

 ---
 title: Sell Assemble-to-Order Items and Inventory Items Together
 description: If a part of an assembly item set up for assemble-to-stock is not available, you have the flexibility to create an assembly order for the remaining quantity.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
+ms.search.form: 900, 901, 902, 903, 904, 907, 910, 916, 920, 921, 922, 923, 940, 941, 942, 930, 931, 932, 914, 915, 905
 ms.date: 06/14/2021
 ms.author: edupont

 ---
 # Sell Assemble-to-Order Items and Inventory Items Together